dynamsoft-docs/capture-vision-docs/parameters/file/target-ROI-def-options/location/index.md

 # Location

-`Location` determines how the location of a target ROI is defined.
-You can either define the vertices coordinates of the ROI on the original image or define how to localize the target ROI by referencing a previously captured atomic result.
+Parameter `Location` defines where the `TargetROI` is.
+It consists the definition of `ReferenceObject` and the `Offset` attribute of the `TargetROI` base on the `ReferenceObject`.
+Of course, you can skip the definition of `ReferenceObject` to directly set the `Offset` attribute based on the original image.

 ```json
 {